wp-plugins/dpabottomofpostpage/readme.txt

 == Installation ==

-1. Upload 'dpaBottomofPostPage.zip' to the '/wp-content/plugins/' directory and unzip it.
+1. Upload 'dpabottomofpostpage.zip' to the '/wp-content/plugins/' directory and unzip it.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Settings > dpaBottomofPostPageMenu' and edit and save settings.
+3. Go to 'Settings > dpabottomofpostpagemenu' and edit and save settings.

 == Screenshots ==